steamship-plugins/embedder-template/README.md

 Plesae share what you've built with hello@steamship.com!

-We would love take a look, hear your suggestions, help where we can, and share what you've made with the community.
+We would love take a look, hear your suggestions, help where we can, and share what you've made with the community.# embedder_template